Things you didn't know about Fresno

 Many poets since the 1960s have dreamed of a new hybrid art, part oral, part written, part English, part something else: an art grounded in ethnic identity, fueled by collective pride, yet irreducibly individual too.
 Many poets have tried to create such an art: Herrera is one of the first to succeed.

 Herrera has received fellowships and grants from the Breadloaf Writers’ Conference, the California Arts Council, the National Endowment for the Arts, the Stanford Chicano Fellows Program, and the University of California at Berkeley.
 In 2015, he received the L.A.
 Times Book Prize’s Robert Kirsch Award for lifetime achievement.
 In 2021, he received the Fred Cody Award for Lifetime Achievement & Service presented by the Northern California Book Awards.
-In 2023, he was named the recipient of the Frost Medal for distinguished lifetime achievement in poetry.
+In 2023, Herrera was named the recipient of the Frost Medal for distinguished lifetime achievement in poetry.
 Herrera also holds honorary degrees from California State University, Fresno, Skidmore College, and Oregon State University.
+In 2024, he was awarded a MacArthur Fellowship.

 Over the past three decades, Herrera has founded a number of performance ensembles, and has taught poetry, art, and performance in community art galleries and correctional facilities.
 He has taught at the University of Iowa Writers’ Workshop and served as chair of the Chicano and Latin American studies department at California State University, Fresno.
 In 2015, Herrera was named poet laureate of the United States, for which he launched the project La Casa de Colores, which invites citizens to contribute to an epic poem.
 Herrera is professor emeritus at California State University, Fresno, and University of California, Riverside.
 He served as a Chancellor of the Academy of American Poets from 2011 to 2016.